Jwsonic/Jwsonic.github.io/content/projects/maries.md

 * Built in concurrency
 * Official library support for [Stripe](https://stripe.com/)(our payment processor)

 I chose to use the [Martini](http://martini.codegangsta.io/) web framework after hearing about in on the [Changelog Podcast](https://changelog.com/117/).
-Martini has several upgrades the from the built in Go web framework including improved routing and middleware support.
+Martini has several upgrades the from the built in Go web framework that the Maries site would rely on.
+These include:

+* Middleware support for simple HTTP request/response modifications
+* Improved routing controls, making REST API endpoints easy to write
+* Dependency injection make sure that you always have access to the correct obejcts

  I also chose to use [GORM](https://github.com/jinzhu/gorm) to connect to the database.
-Using an ORM library over manual SQL queries made sense here because development speed was more important than raw performance.
+GORM allows you to declare normal Go structs that map directly to database tables.
+When you make a database query with GORM, it's a series of methods that return an easy to use Go struct.
+Using an ORM library over manual SQL queries made sense for the Maries site as development speed was more important than raw performance.

 ## Still going strong